 - An active email address so that the decision on whether or not the waiver has been granted can be communicated.

-The ETIAS Application Process for Hong Kong Citizens
+The ETIAS application process for Hong Kong citizens

 - Contact details including their current address of residence, a valid email address, and a current phone number.

-- Passport details including the passport number and country of issue, the date of issue, and the date of expiration.
+- Passport details including the applicant’s passport number and country of issue, the date of issue, and the date of expiration.

-Why the Need for ETIAS?
+Why the need for ETIAS?

-For those travelers wondering why the European authorities are adopting a stricter policy, the answer is largely about security and safety.
+Travellers wondering why the European authorities are adopting a stricter policy, the answer is largely about security and safety.

 In November 2016, the European Commission voted to implement the ETIAS program following a rise in the number of terrorist attacks across the continent.
-Authorities believe that the waiver system will be an efficient and secure way to screen travelers without forcing them to go through the process of acquiring a traditional visa.
+Authorities believe that the waiver system will be an efficient and secure way to screen travellers without forcing them to go through the process of acquiring a traditional visa.
 Although it may appear to some to be an unnecessary inconvenience, the ETIAS will ultimately ensure a safer Europe for both its citizens as well as its visitors.